theogroup/ogroup.net/src/_posts/2017-06-12-patience-is-a-virtue-during-luxury-brand-creation.md

       **Understand the Differance Between Branding and Design**

-      It's important to develop a Luxury brand step-by-step in the proper order.
+      It's important to develop a brand step-by-step in the proper order.
 Start at the beginning.
 The thinking around category, target audience/consumer, unique differentiators, and of course, the actual offerings must be developed before deciding on the brand's look and feel.
 In many cases, even the name should be decided upon later rather than sooner.
 Who's the target?
 What do they respond to?
 Who else competes in the space?
 What are they about?​
     single_image:
     quote:
     video: